 And if your dog is itching and scratching and allergic to a shopping list of proteins?
 You can bet elk and venison are better than anything to help that wildly over reactive immune system to find a balance once more.

-Others frozen raw diets that are on my short list of recommendations are Darwin’s, Aunt Jeni’s, Answers, and Small Batch, available at better pet shops.
+Others frozen raw diets that are on my short list of recommendations are Darwin’s (a great rotation with Raw Wild, and also ships all over the US), Aunt Jeni’s, Answers, and Small Batch, available at better pet shops.

 There are many, many others, but you have to be a label detective here, as with any other food purchase for yourself or anyone in your care.
 I remember a client showing me a label of a raw food years ago that had only meat and vegetables.
 No calcium source like bones, at all.
 How close to prey is that?
 Obviously, not close at all.